thoom/ripple/README.md

 __NOTE: Ripple is still currently under active development, while I migrate existing functionality from Giply__

 Rippls is a git-based deployment server written in Ruby.
 This server is meant as a more robust replacement for the [Giply](http://github.com/thoom/giply-server) server.
 It is built on Sinatra and will update Git projects.
-It provides additional functionality built in both Ruby (updating dependencies using [Bundler](http://gembundler.com)) and PHP (updating dependencies using [Composer](https://getcomposer.org)).
+It provides additional functionality for projects built in both Ruby
+(updating dependencies using [Bundler](http://gembundler.com)) and PHP (updating dependencies using [Composer](https://getcomposer.org)).

 This server allows me to have a single domain (i.e. deploy.myserver.com) that I can use to manage POST deployments for all